1. Do I need a referral letter?

 8. Where are the private consulting rooms?

-Mr Norman-Taylor’s main private consulting rooms are part of the Portland Hospital at 215 Great Portland Street but he also has a private clinic at The Cromwell Hospital.
+Mr Norman-Taylor’s main private consulting rooms are part of the Portland Hospital at 215 Great Portland Street but he also has a private clinic at Great Ormond Street Hospital.

 9. How do I make an appointment?